rails/rails/guides/source/form_helpers.md

 This would result in `params[:person][:addresses]` being an array of hashes with keys `line1`, `line2`, and `city`.

-There's a restriction, however, while hashes can be nested arbitrarily, only one level of "arrayness" is allowed.
+There's a restriction, however: while hashes can be nested arbitrarily, only one level of "arrayness" is allowed.
 Arrays can usually be replaced by hashes; for example, instead of having an array of model objects, one can have a hash of model objects keyed by their id, an array index, or some other parameter.

 WARNING: Array parameters do not play well with the `check_box` helper.
 According to the HTML specification unchecked checkboxes submit no value.
 However it is often convenient for a checkbox to always submit a value.
 The `check_box` helper fakes this by creating an auxiliary hidden input with the same name.
 If the checkbox is unchecked only the hidden input is submitted and if it is checked then both are submitted but the value submitted by the checkbox takes precedence.